 Monday, February 06, 2017

-Casting yard
+Casting Yard

 A casting yard is a confined place where all the concrete structures like segments, I-griders/ beams etc are casted.
 The casting yard brings factory- controlled production techniques, efficiency, quality control, and time savings to bridge construction.
 Fabricating bridge segments in a separate area also removes casting operations from the construction critical path and reduces overall construction time.